Koszul duality in exact categories

 \subsection{Non-Symmetric Operads}

 There is a non-symmetric version of the theory detailed above.
-Details can be found in \cite{loday2012algebraic} Section 5.9.
-Let $(\mathpzc{E},\otimes)$ be a monoidal additive category which is not necessarily symmetric.
+Details can be found in \cite{loday2012algebraic} Section 5.8.
+Let $(\mathpzc{E},\otimes)$ be a symmetric monoidal additive category.
 Consider the category $Gr_{\mathbb{N}_{0}}(\mathpzc{E})$ of graded objects in $\mathpzc{E}$.

 \begin{defn} Let $M$ and $N$ be graded objects.
 The \textbf{non-symmetric composite product} of $M$ and $N$, denoted $M\circ_{ns} N$ is the graded object given by

 \end{defn}

 \begin{defn} The graded object $I$ is defined by $M(i)=0$ for $i\neq 1$ and $I(1)=k$. \end{defn}